 Q: What kind of documentation will I receive about the CEUs I have earned?

-A: You will receive a certificate indicating the number of contact hours you have earned.
+A: A certificate indicating the number of contact hours you have earned will be mailed to you.
 The certificate will also indicate the reading/literacy, technology, and/or general education/social studies credits that have been awarded for assignments.

 Q: How can I be sure that my principal or LEA will accept the CEUs I have earned for an on-line workshop?

 A: The North Carolina Department of Public Instruction has approved the Museum of History’s online workshops for teacher-renewal credits.
-We do, however, encourage you to get preapproval from your principal or LEA.
+We do, however, encourage you to get preapproval from your principal or LEA if you have additional concerns.
 If additional information is required, the museum can provide you (or your principal or LEA) with a letter about the workshops.
 Your supervisor may also contact Sally Bloom, who will answer questions or clarify the requirements.